StyraInc/regal/docs/custom-rules.md

 Printing nested objects and arrays is quite helpful for debugging AST nodes, but the standard representation — where everything is displayed on a single line — not so much.
 This built-in allows marshalling JSON similar to `json.marshal`, but with newlines and spaces added for a more pleasant experience.

+In addition to this, Regal provides many helpful functions, rules and utilities in Rego.
+Browsing the source code of the [regal.ast](https://github.com/StyraInc/regal/blob/main/bundle/regal/ast.rego) package to see what's available is recommended!